PixelPioneer1807/Pokemon-battle-simulation_MCP/README.md

 Start your FastMCP server (server.py)

-Open MCP Inspector in your browser at given link, you can either enter your session token or open inspector with token prefilled if you are not going with the prefilled option, when open the link shown interminal add your session token in cofiguration -> PROXY SESSION TOKEN to start your mcp server
+Open MCP Inspector in your browser at given link, you can either enter your session token or open inspector with token prefilled if you are not going with the prefilled option, when open the link shown in terminal add your session token in cofiguration -> PROXY SESSION TOKEN to start your mcp server

 🎮 How to Use